SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

 # Parameter Identifiability in ODE Models

-Using ordinary differential equations in modeling processes is commonplace and the challenge of parameter identifiability is one of the key design challenges.
+Using ordinary differential equations for modeling real-world processes is commonplace and the challenge of parameter identifiability is one of the key design challenges.
 In this tutorial, we will show how to use `StructuralIdentifiability.jl` with `ModelingToolkit.jl` to assess parameter identifiability.

 We will start with determining local identifiability, where a parameter is known up to finitely many values, and then proceed to determining global identifiability properties, that is, which parameters can be identified uniquely.